Prosecutors: Milwaukee man, 3 ‘friends’ kidnapped 13-year-old boy, demanded ‘$10K ransom’

 The complaint said their mother spoke with police after people were banging on her door.
 She heard them state, "They kidnapped our son, and your sons, too."
 The mother described to police what both boys were wearing.
 Shortly before 8 p.m. that evening, the two boys returned home.

 One of the boys told officers that "he was playing basketball in Dineen Park, a black SUV pulled up, and the back seat passenger asked them if they wanted to play 'ball."
 He then got out, pointed a gun at them, and told them not to run, and to get into the car."
 The boy claimed, "they were all then duct-taped on their wrists and eyes -- with the tape wrapped around their heads and over the bridge of their noses."
 The boy even described in great detail what the suspects were wearing.
 He stated "they were driven around for about an hour before going to Graceland Cemetery."
 The boy told police when three people got out of the SUV, he and the other boy exited "and heard gunshots as they ran."
 The boy told police "he lost his cellphone in the cemetery while running.
-He further claimed that they ran and hit behind a garage" before going to a gas station to charge the other boy's phone.
+He further claimed that they ran and hid behind a garage" before going to a gas station to charge the other boy's phone.

 According to the criminal complaint, officers noted the boy had "no marks on him whatsoever to indicate that he had been duct-taped around his head, wrists, or ankles."
 They also stopped by the gas station -- and found no evidence that the boys had stopped there.